drmbt/comfyui-dreambait-nodes/README.md

 Extracts a specific item from a list at the given index, with options for handling out-of-range indices.

+#### MiniCPM-V

+A node that provides access to OpenBMB's MiniCPM-V multimodal model for image and video analysis.
+Supports both the full model and a memory-efficient int4 version.

+- Text analysis of images and videos
+- Support for both full and int4 quantized models

+Models:
+- MiniCPM-V (Full): Best quality, higher VRAM usage
+- MiniCPM-V-2_6-int4: 7GB VRAM usage, good quality/performance balance

+Requires Hugging Face authentication (free) for model download.

 #### MusicGen

 A node that generates music using Meta's MusicGen model based on text prompts.
 This is a fork of